Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Discussion

 \subsection{Broader perspective, ethics and competing interests}

 In this study, we do not identify individual users or provide exact quotes from users and present data in an aggregated manner in order to protect user privacy.
 For the same reason, we do not share the inferred political leanings or the list of persistent QAnon users.
-The Tweet IDs of data used in this paper can however be accessed via the original public dataset \cite{chen2022election2020} in accordance with Twitter's data sharing policy.
-Because our study is observational and retrospective, users were not harmed in the process, but we caution applying our findings to censor users.
-Action against accounts should remain impartial and consistent with Twitter's rules.
+The Tweet IDs of data used in this paper can however be accessed via the original public dataset \cite{chen2022election2020} in accordance with Twitter's data-sharing policy.
+We caution applying our findings to censor users---content moderation against accounts should remain impartial and consistent with Twitter's rules.
 Project approved by USC IRB (\#UP-21-00005-AM001).